B.A. – Art History

 - History and Theory of Architecture

 120 units are required to complete the Bachelor of Arts in Art History, 42 units of which must be upper division coursework.
-Specific Program Requirements can be viewed through UA Academic Catalogs.
+Specific program requirements can be viewed through UA Academic Catalogs.
 In addition, all students must complete General Education requirements.
 Download the BA Art History checklist for detailed information.

-See the admissions section for information on how to apply to this programs.
+See the admissions section for information on how to apply to this program.

 |Program Requirement||Description||Required Number of Units|